S3Puzzle/Research/HashingResearch.md

 Like earlier stated, hashing algorithm are often used to secure passwords.
 This protects passwords, when there is a data leak.
 This isn't perfect.
 Basic password can still be stolen by using a rainbow table.(https://www.geeksforgeeks.org/understanding-rainbow-table-attack/) Storing passwords is not the only thing hashing algoritms are used for.
 It can also be used for digital signatures or to authenticate data. (https://www.okta.com/identity-101/hashing-algorithms/)

+## How can I use hashing algorithms?

+While I don't have enough security knowledge to save passwords myself, I still think there are some uses for hashing algoritms.
+For my indidual project I make a site with a daily puzzle.
+The answer of the is stored in a database.
+I could hash the answer to protect it from player that try to steal it.
+While I don't save passwords, I do save e-mails and names.
+I could hash to emails to protect players in the case of a data leak.

+## Conclusion

+There are a lot of different hashing algorithms.
+They all work a bit different and it can be hard to pick the best one.
+While in other cases you often pick the most populair choice, this is with hashing algorithms often not advised.
+This is because the more populair the algorithms is, the more extensive the rainbow tables and other ways to be beat them are.
+An interesting conclusion is that there are a lot more cases than just passwords to use hashing for.
+Using it for authentication and encryption in general is very usefull.